confluentinc/jmx-monitoring-stacks/README.md

 - _kstream_: it will add a demo stateful kafka streams application with full client metrics (_TRACE_ level selected)
 - _kui_: it will add an instance of _kafka-ui_ for topics data visualization (available on port 18080).
 - _mongo-connect_: it will add Kafka Connect with MongoDB replica set and a MongoDB source connector and a MongoDB sink connector.
 It requires _schema-registry_ profile.
+- _otel_: it will retrieve metrics from kafka brokers and expose them as a prometheus endpoint.
+More info at [kafkametricsreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/kafkametricsreceiver).
 - _replicator_: it will add a Kafka connect cluster with Confluent Replicator between _kafka1-kafka2-kafka3-kafka4_ and a new cluster with 1 broker _broker-dest_
 - _restproxy_: it will add Confluent Rest Proxy.
 It requires _schema-registry_ profile.
 - _schema-registry_: it will add Confluent Schema Registry.